Amid all the comment on the “sports rorts” affair, the question of why the Commonwealth is engaged in such spending has largely been ignored.

-But why, in our federation with three tiers of government, should the Commonwealth be involved in such a program?
+But why should the Commonwealth, rather than state or local governments, be involved in such a program?
 After all, section 51 of the Constitution — the part that spells out the powers of the Commonwealth — makes no mention of sport.

 Of course, we are not rigidly bound by a document drafted 130 years ago.
 Many areas of necessary cooperation have been achieved through referral of powers by the states (as allowed by section 51) or by negotiated agreements between the Commonwealth and the states.
 For example, until Commonwealth and state officials got together in the 1980s to address emergency management issues, different states had incompatible standards for fire hose couplings: it’s fortunate that we sorted that one out.